Speech-Language Therapy for Primary Progressive Aphasia

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-How does the treatment Lexical Retrieval Training (LRT) and Video-Implemented Script Training for Aphasia (VISTA) differ from other treatments for primary progressive aphasia?
+Research shows that speech-language treatments like Lexical Retrieval Training (LRT) and Video-Implemented Script Training for Aphasia (VISTA) are generally safe for people with primary progressive aphasia (PPA).

 Stephanie M Grasso, Ph.D.